 Derek Ford, one of the Indianapolis Liberation Center’s founders, is an organizer, educational theorist, and teacher affiliated with the Hampton Institute, People’s Forum, Korea University (Tokyo), Liberation School, the International Manifesto Group, and other political-educational projects.
 Before moving to Indianapolis, Ford organized in D.C., Syracuse, Baltimore, and Philadelphia.

 Ford brings their experience organizing at the national and international levels to their volunteer role as Organizational Relations Director, cultivating relationships with those willing to build the unity needed for achieving liberation.
 He is routinely energized by working at the Center, where each new day and relationship gives him more evidence that the people will win in the end.
-They serve as Coordinator of Free Shaka Shakur.
+They are on the Board of our member-organization, the Shaka Shakur Freedom Campaign.

 Contact Derek at shaka@shakashakur.org.